 “Global warming has brought heavy rainfall which is discharged into rivers and seas which has led to a rise in the volume of water and when it happens all the buildings that are in the floodplains are impacted.

 “The response or preparedness of state and federal governments is inadequate.
-Yes, they made some efforts to sensitise people and raise awareness as NIMET gave a lot of warming but it is always never enough due to the magnitude of the disasters that would be occurring.”
+Yes, they made some efforts to sensitise people and raise awareness as NIMET gave a lot of warming but it is never enough due to the magnitude of the disasters that would be occurring.”

 The GIS expert called for a mainstream way of communicating danger to the people.

+“When there is flooding, there is a need for a well-coordinated approach and use of technology as a response.
 The Nigerian government needs to understand that it is a global issue and see how other nations are responding and be guided in their response,” Afolayan said.

 “There is nowhere in the world that they can say that they are fully prepared for the impact of climate change.
 They are all working towards mitigating its impact and how they can reduce the footprint that is contributing to it.
 Identify key response units and collaborate.